Pelvic floor therapy

 What are the benefits of treating pelvic floor dysfunction?

+There are a wide array of profound benefits to seeking therapy or treatment for pelvic floor dysfunction.
+From increased bowel and bladder control to improved sexual functioning, pelvic floor therapy can truly be life-changing for patients.
 Pelvic floor physical therapy can help strengthen, elongate, or relax pelvic floor muscles.
 Therapists manipulate the muscles so that they become stronger.
-Equally important is the coordination of pelvic floor muscles, when these muscles are conditioned to work together more effectively, many of the issues associated with pelvic floor dysfunction begin to dissipate, including bladder control issues, constipation, incontinence, and much more.
+Equally important is the coordination of pelvic floor muscles: when these muscles are conditioned to work together more effectively, many of the issues associated with pelvic floor dysfunction begin to dissipate, including bladder control issues, constipation, incontinence, and much more.
+Through pelvic floor therapy, patients can experience a dramatic reduction in pain, and in some cases, pain is alleviated altogether.
+Furthermore, physical therapy and occupational therapy gives patients the necessary tools to prevent pain from returning in the future.

 What are the symptoms of pelvic floor dysfunction?